The Best Grand Canyon Viewpoints From North Rim

 From Bright Angel Point, there are also excellent views of Bright Angel, Transept, and Roaring Springs side canyons.
 The South Rim and the San Francisco Peaks are visible in the distance.

-For us, Bright Angel Point is the best Grand Canyon Viewpoints from North Rim.
+For us, Bright Angel Point is the best Grand Canyon Viewpoint from North Rim.
 So, if you have limited time and must choose what to see, focus on this overlook.

-Point Imperial and Cape Royal – best Grand Canyon Viewpoints from North Rim
+Point Imperial and Cape Royal – the best Grand Canyon Viewpoints from North Rim

 Spectacular views offers also Point Imperial and Cape Royal.
 Point Imperial, which is 11 miles from Grand Canyon Lodge and is the highest point on either rim.
 Second is Cape Royal, 14 miles from the junction of the Point Imperial and Cape Royals roads.